erlang/otp/erts/emulator/internal_doc/BeamAsm.md

 ## Frame pointers

 To aid debuggers and sampling profilers, we support running Erlang code with native frame pointers.
-As of writing this only enabled together with `perf` support (`+JPperf true`) to save stack space, but we may add a flag to explicitly enable it in the future.
+At the time of writing, this is only enabled together with `perf` support (`+JPperf true`) to save stack space, but we may add a flag to explicitly enable it in the future.

 When enabled, continuation pointers (CP) have both a return address _and_ a frame pointer that points at the previous CP.
 CPs must form a valid chain at